concord-consortium/portal-report/README.md

 * `studentId`:  This shows the report for a single student, and removes some UI affordances.
 The filtering of the student data happens client-side.
+* `iframeQuestionId`: This, combined with a valid `studentId`, will show a stand-alone, full-size iframe containing the model referenced by iframeQuestionId, and the answer saved by studentId (either as state or as a url).

 ## License